 Verse 12-14: "This is my commandment, that you love one another as I have loved you.
 13 Greater love has no one than this, that someone lay down his life for his friends.
 14You are my friends if you do what I command you."

 Even in the Old Testament, keeping the commandments of love, were supposed to bring joy.
 (PS 19:8)

-In verse 13, speaking of "laying down his life," Jesus died for a world of sinners?
-This is the highest conceivable example of love.
-Jesus death on the cross is the greatest act of love known to man.
+In verse 13, speaking of "laying down his life," Jesus died for a world of sinners!
+This is the highest conceivable example of love, and the greatest act of love known to man.

 Verse 15: "No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you."

 That the Christian is no longer a servant, does not mean he is not a bondservant to Christ.
 It means the Lord treats His Followers far better than any servant deserves.